European Chemist

-European Chemist (EurChem) is an international professional qualification awarded by the European Chemist Registration Board of the European Chemical Society (EuChemS) for chemists and is for use in many European countries.

-As Europe increasingly develops common standards, it is important that the professional competence of those who oversee the maintenance of standards is recognised.
-Academic qualifications alone have limited value.
-In providing an acceptable common professional standard, the European Chemist requires experience in the application of knowledge, level of skill, safety and environmental consciousness, sense of responsibility, ability to communicate and level of supervision received.
-Through the European Chemist designation the chemical societies in the EU have ensured that there is an easily understood title to indicate a high level of competence in the practice of chemistry.
-The award of EurChem will assist individual chemists who are moving from one employer to another in different member states, receiving equal treatment across the EU.
+European Chemist (EurChem) is an international professional qualification awarded by the European Chemist Registration Board (ECRB) of the European Chemical Society (EuChemS) for chemists, for use in many European countries.
+Through the European Chemist designation, the chemical societies in the European Union (EU) have ensured that there is an easily understood title to indicate a high level of competence in the practice of chemistry.
+The award of EurChem assists individual chemists who are moving from one employer to another in different EU member states, receiving equal treatment across the Union.

 EurChem Candidates must meet the following requirements: